Gas leak returned after weld repair: corroded section

 What fixed it

-We explained that welding the new leak was possible, but the corrosion ran across the whole section.
+Welding the new leak was possible, but the corrosion ran across the whole section.
 Another weld would carry the same risk of a third leak opening nearby within months.
 We recommended replacing the outdoor unit, which removes the corroded connections for good.
 The indoor units were still in good condition, so they could stay with a compatible outdoor unit.
 The homeowner weighed this against more weld-and-recharge cycles and approved the replacement.

 Outcome